New Jersey Spousal Support

 Discuss Your Spousal Support Needs With Our New Jersey Law Firm

-The Micklin Law Group, LLC is located in Nutley, NJ and Montclair, NJ.
+The Micklin Law Group, LLC is located in locations -Nutley, NJ and locations -Montclair, NJ.
 We offer initial consultations to new clients.
 If you have questions about spousal support in New Jersey or if you would like help pursuing alimony, contact our law firm online or call us at 973-562-0100.
 We will answer your questions and help you choose which next steps to take.

 This site contains Attorney Advertising Material.
 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters and electronic mail.
 Contacting us does not create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.